Elbow joint connects the proper arm to the forearm. It is a synovial joint structurally but functionally is a hinge joint.

 - Subtendinous – between the olecranon and the tendon of the triceps brachii.

 - Subcutaneous – between the olecranon and the overlying connective tissue.

 The elbow joint is supplied by the musculocutaneous, radial, and ulnar nerves.

-Skin over the joint belongs anteriorlaterally to C6 dermatome and amteromedially to C5, C8 and T1 dermatomes.
+The skin over the joint belongs anteriorlaterally to C6 dermatome and anteromedially to C5, C8, and T1 dermatomes.
 Posteriorly, the C6 dermatome laterally and the C8 dermatome medially are split down the middle by the C7 dermatome.

 The blood supply to the elbow joint is by the branches from the periarticular arterial anastomoses of the elbow.